 Potato in Africa

-The fact series “potato in Africa” provides all essential information on the challenges and potential on potato cultivation in Africa.
-We discuss potato cultivation on the African continent and elaborate on the diverse challenges and opportunities to potato cultivation and variety improvement that can contribute to a more sustainable, environmentally friendly and economically viable agriculture.
+The fact series “potato in Africa” provides all essential information on the challenges and potential of potato cultivation in Africa.
+We discuss potato cultivation on the African continent and elaborate on the diverse challenges and opportunities to potato cultivation and variety improvement that can contribute to a more sustainable, environmentally friendly, and economically viable agriculture.

 Sugarcane in Africa

 The Fact Series “Sugarcane in Africa” reviews the opportunities and challenges for sugarcane production in Sub-Saharan Africa.
 The development of high sugar and biomass-yielding sugarcane is key for improving the value of sustainability of the sugarcane industry in Sub-Saharan Africa.
-To unlock sugarcane industry potential, a number of enabling conditions need to be reached vis-à-vis
+To unlock sugarcane industry potential, several enabling conditions need to be reached vis-à-vis

 Cotton in Africa